 Among the leading active adult communities in Orange County, California are Leisure World Seal Beach and Laguna Woods Village.
 Both were developed by Ross Cortese and his Rossmoor company more than a half-century ago.

 The Rossmoor Corporation began construction on Leisure World Seal Beach in 1960, and since then, the community has grown to over 6,600 homes and 17 neighborhoods.
-There are ten floor plans that range from 550 to 1,540 square feet and feature one to two bedrooms, one to two bathrooms, and a carport.
+The ten floor plans range from 550 to 1,540 square feet and feature one to two bedrooms, one to two bathrooms, and a carport.
 The homeowners' association (HOA) fee covers exterior maintenance, landscaping, common area upkeep, recreational activities, and security.

 Setting and Climate

 Visitors to Southern California tend to see a bit of monotony to the climate and landscape and scoff at suggestions otherwise.
 But even these two locales, so close in so many other ways, demonstrate distinct differences from season to season.

 Leisure World Seal Beach is situated on an open coastal plain—along the San Gabriel River—about two miles upstream from the river mouth on the Pacific.
 The protected Bolsa Chica wetlands are just to the south.
 For much of the year, night and early morning hours bring in the marine layer of low clouds, fog, and moisture that keep the coast damp and cool until midday when the sun burns it off.
 Proximity to the ocean keeps temperatures 10 to 15 degrees cooler than a few miles inland in the summer; in the winter, this keeps nighttime temps milder than inland.